nomeata/pybotbrain/Sandboxing.md

    See https://github.com/Miserlou/Zappa/issues/244 and https://github.com/Miserlou/Zappa/issues/2079

- * Setting resource limits for Amazon Lambda, to cap costs (at the expense of service downtime) To be investigated.
+ * Setting resource limits for Amazon Lambda, to cap costs (at the expense of service downtime).

+   To be investigated.

  * Sandbox the python code.